andrewharmellaw/andrewharmellaw.github.com/index.md

 ---
 {% include JB/setup %}

 {% newthought "Hello and welcome to" %} my blog-aggregator.
-If you're looking for my algebra blog which used to live here, [it's not gone far](index-algebra.html).

 Over the years I've been a little profligate with my internet prescence.
 Here's a handy overview, with some deep links into the semi-interesting bits.

+If I was to sum up everything that I have collected here it would "a series of attempts at [unflattening](https://www.goodreads.com/book/show/23503006-unflattening)".
+That is to say I'm trying to reconsider how I, and others, construct knowledge, and challenge when I think things could be different.

+Beginning with my first conference talk at [Devoxx UK in 2014](https://www.youtube.com/watch?v=znQtAIpXlP4), right up to my current blog series' on the [experience of development](index-xp-of-dev.html) and [organisations](index.orgs.html) I've been trying to understand why things are they way they are; to bring different perspectives; and ask challenging questions.

+Sometimes this involves pointing out what I think we've forgotten.
+Other times it's to suggest parallels and contrasts with other disciplines.
+Other times still I'm just trying to figure stuff out and wanted to share my progress.

-There are three sections: Training, Speaking / Panels, Open Source, and Blogging.
+There are three sections to all this, based on the medium of my musings: Training, Speaking / Panels, Open Source, and Blogging.
 You can also find me on [Twitter](https://twitter.com/al94781) and [LinkedIn](https://www.linkedin.com/in/andrewharmellaw).

+If you're looking for my algebra blog which used to live here, [it's not gone far](index-algebra.html).

 # Training
 I was fortunate to be asked to write a course for the O'Reilly online training Platform.
 The result, a three-hour, hands-on extravaganza is titled [Domain-Driven Design: First Steps](https://learning.oreilly.com/live-training/courses/domain-driven-design-first-steps/0636920051628/) and runs every 2 months or so.